baptistechev/TER_L3_GAN/README.md

 Content :

-- [Experimentation](../../tree/master/Experimentation.ipynb) : experimentation on the efficiency off different text generation models (LSTM, Embeddings, GAN on different sets).
+- [Experimentation](../../tree/master/Experimentation.ipynb) : experimentation on the efficiency of different text generation models (LSTM, Embeddings, GAN on different sets).

 - [IrisGAN](../../tree/master/IrisGAN.ipynb) : generation of artificial Iris vectors from the Iris-dataset using different GAN architectures.